VerKnowSys/Syndir/README.md

 * Simple, small tray application for OSX and Linux.
 * Blazing fast.
 It reuses and maintains single connection to SCP host.
 * Works under huge IO/Network loads.
 * Security through obscurity.
-Each screenshot is uploaded first, then renamed to SHA1 of it's name.
+Each screenshot file is renamed on the fly to SHA1 of it's name.
 * After each upload automatically copies destination link to system clipboard.
 * Tested by a power user.
 Not kids from marketing toy store.
 * Supports Growl notifications under OSX.